UrbanInstitute/urbntemplates/README.md

 urbntemplates
 =============

 `library(urbntemplates)` contains tools and templates for managing analysis workflows at the Urban Institute.
+It heavily relies on functions and functionality from [usethis](https://github.com/r-lib/usethis).

 Installation
 ------------

-You can install the latest version of `urbntemplate` from GitHub:
+You can install the latest version of `urbntemplates` from GitHub:

     # install.packages("devtools")
-    devtools::install_github("UrbanInstitute/urbnmapr")
+    devtools::install_github("UrbanInstitute/urbntemplates")

 Usage
 -----